 So, what exactly is living the Mlife (MGM M life Rewards Program)?

-This is the first in a series of posts that will introduce you to the MGM Mlife Rewards Loyalty Program.
-It will describe how to earn points, how to use points to your advantage, and even some things that aren’t known to the general public about the privileges that the most elite players can earn with their Mlife cards.
-Just like the benefits you see on TravelZork that come with airline travel and loyalty cards, you’ll see how Mlife rewards you at casinos, and a few places that you might not expect along the way.
+This is the first in a series that will introduce you to the MGM Mlife Rewards Loyalty Program.
+It will describe how to earn points, how to use points to your advantage, and even some things that aren’t known to the general public about the privileges that the most elite players can earn with their Mlife Rewards card.
+Just like the benefits you see on TravelZork that come with airline travel and loyalty cards, you’ll see how Mlife Rewards benefits you at casinos and a few places that you might not expect along the way.

 Back when I started my gaming life, well at least the legal one, the way to get comps in casinos was to grease a few palms, tip your dealers, and find a host that took care of you.
 While that still happens, the reality of technology, computers, and the way rating systems have changed through that technology, meant that the casino had less need to hand rate players and possessed a much simpler way to track a player’s action—loyalty cards.